ph0tosynthes1s/ph0tosynthes1s/README.md

 - 🦾 I'm a Full-Stack Developer
 - 👥 I can work in a team
-- 🧠 I also don't like routine, so I automate it and concentrate on the essentials
 - 🚴‍♂️ Doing Sports

 ## Skills